-As the 17th of March nears and the grass begins to green, the spring blooms begin to flower, the hearty flavors of corned beef will simmer on many stovetops throughout America.
+As the 17th of March nears and the grass begins to green, the spring blooms begin to flower, the hearty flavors of corned beef will simmer on many stovetops throughout America as Irish Americans make Corned Beef and Cabbage.
+It is an easy one-pot meal that will have everyone asking for seconds!

 Why Americans Celebrate with Corned Beef and Cabbage